 You have to follow the following steps to wrap the text by using the Home tab.

-- At first, select the cells and go to the Home tab, select Alignment, and finally select Wrap Text.
+- First, select the cells and go to the Home tab, from the Alignment section, select Wrap Text.

 Finally, you will get the output like the following: